nexiality/documentation/release/nexial-core-v1.2.changelog.md

 - updated to kotlin 1.2.41
 - update code to handle parsing of built-in function when `nexial.textDelim` is pipe (`|`), which is also the separator for built-in function parameter.
+- updated `bin/nexial-project.sh` to allow for script/data files be added to existing project.

 #### Nexial Expression
 - allow for "tight-space" expression with no spaces between `[..]` and `=>` and the subsequent operations.